-One of the experiences that I've had certainly with Finger Lakes wines, not with yours but with some others, is this bell peppery, underriped taste to them.
+One of the experiences that I've had certainly with Finger Lakes wines, not with yours but with some others, is this bell peppery, underripe taste to them.
 Why do the wines get that way and how do you avoid it?

 MH: It basically starts in the vineyard.
 We can only make a wine as good as the grapes we have to work with.
-If you're going to be a grape grower and a wine maker in the Finger Lakes region, you have to be willing and ready to live with risks.
+If you're going to be a grape grower and a winemaker in the Finger Lakes region, you have to be willing and ready to live with risks.
 By that I mean having good relations whether it's with your vineyard manager in your own vineyard or with independent growers.

 You have to build a level of trust and communication so that when you ask a grower to say you can't take grapes out until November 10th and 15th, they don't roll their eyes and call in for their picking crew.
-You just have to have really good nerves and you have to be able to go the very end of the growing season in certain years.
+You just have to have really good nerves and you have to be able to go to the very end of the growing season in certain years.
 Not every year but some years because that's the price you pay for working in a cool climate.
 You need the entire season to really ripen the grapes and that does create some challenges but they can be overcome.

 Lisa, what makes the Finger Lakes a great region for wine?

-LH: People think that we don't have a nice climate her for growing grapes but we do.
-It's a combination of the cool climate where we are able to attain this beautiful acidity in all of our wines and it's something that for the most part is lacking in American wines, great acidity.
+LH: People think that we don't have a nice climate here for growing grapes but we do.
+It's a combination of the cool climate where we are able to attain this beautiful acidity in all our wines and it's something that for the most part is lacking in American wines, great acidity.
 When it gets to your taste buds it makes your food taste better.
 We're able to make these great food wines here.

 You've come from Texas originally, right?
 How is it living in the Finger Lakes versus Texas?
 That must be a big of change for you.